dprocha/imitator-collector/README.md

 Your leaf deserves better.

 ---
+# About this project

-A REST API that connects to MongoDB-compatible clusters (MongoDB Atlas, Azure CosmosDB, AWS DocumentDB) and provides two capabilities:
+A REST API that connects to MongoDB-compatible clusters (Azure CosmosDB, AWS DocumentDB and also on MongoDB) and provides two capabilities:

 1. **Sizing** — collects per-collection storage statistics to estimate the cost of migrating to MongoDB Atlas
 2. **Schema extraction** — samples documents from each collection, infers a JSON Schema, and generates anonymised example documents for schema review